alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 Higher associativity (e.g., 8/16-way) reduces the likelihood of conflict misses (when multiple memory addresses map to the same cache set), as more options are available for where to store each block within a set.
 Write allocate brings data into the cache on a write miss, enabling future accesses to benefit from faster cache access rather than having to go to main memory.
 Write back reduces costly memory transcations, as multiple writes to the same cache block only trigger a single write-back when the data is eventually evicted.
 This is more efficient for applications with frequent updates to the same memory locations.
-LRU eviction ensures that the least recently accessed data is evicted first, which is beneficial in accessing data with temporal locality (data accessed recently is likely to be accessed again soon).

-Depending on the situation, some configurations are better suited than others.
-For example, if you have mostly sequential data access, a lower associativity (like 4-way or 8-way) with a FIFO eviction policy would be more efficient as it suited for predictable access patterns.
 Write through cache configurations may be more efficient for data accessed only once

-***ALP TODO:
-Consider cache overhead()
-What do u think about my idea for most efficient cache

-Factors to look at:
-Hit Rate: Higher hit rates usually indicate better use of locality.
-Miss Penalty: Calculated based on the cycles spent on memory accesses due to cache misses.
-Total Cycles (Execution Time): This is a practical measure of efficiency for each configuration.
-Cache Overhead: Include the cost of extra bits (e.g., tags, valid, and dirty bits) required for different associativities and write policies

-Compare Associativity: Same Cache Size (8192 bytes), Different Associativity

-./csim 256 2 16 write-allocate write-back lru < gcc.trace (2-Way)
-Total loads: 318197
-Total stores: 197486
-Load hits: 312298
-Load misses: 5899
-Store hits: 187483
-Store misses: 10003
-Total cycles: 11367381

-./csim 128 4 16 write-allocate write-back fifo < gcc.trace (4-Way)
-Total loads: 318197
-Total stores: 197486
-Load hits: 312969
-Load misses: 5228
-Store hits: 187684
-Store misses: 9802
-Total cycles: 10886653
-Hit Rate: 97.09%

-./csim 64 8 16 write-allocate write-back lru < gcc.trace (8-Way)
-Total loads: 318197
-Total stores: 197486
-Load hits: 314221
-Load misses: 3976
-Store hits: 188067
-Store misses: 9419
-Total cycles: 9913888

-./csim 32 16 16 write-allocate write-back lru < gcc.trace (16-Way)
-Total loads: 318197
-Total stores: 197486
-Load hits: 313151
-Load misses: 5046
-Store hits: 187761
-Store misses: 9725
-Total cycles: 10758512

-Hit Rate: 97.16%
-Miss Penalty: Minor decreasing with increasing associativity Pretty much no significant differences in all the statistics

 Compare Write Thru/Write Back and Write Allocate/No-Write-Allocate (Using same cache size, LRU):